cphdat2sem2017-Cos/Week08-TechnicalInfrastructure/presentation.md

 3. Move feature1 to the head of development

 ### Git issues
-- Issues are like user stories in a scrum team or
+- Issues are like tasks in a scrum team or
 - Task tracking system with notifications, discussion forum and project planning tool.
 - [See more here](https://guides.github.com/features/issues/)